Teodor-Dacian Crăciun

-Teodor-Dacian Crăciun (born June 6, 1980) is a Romanian tennis player.
+Teodor-Dacian Crăciun (born 6 June 1980) is a Romanian tennis player.
 He reached his highest ATP singles ranking of World No. 218 in March 2007.

 Crăciun plays with both one-handed and two-handed backhands depending on the shot.
 He usually rallies with two hands and hits angles/passing shots with one hand.

+Crăciun has been inactive since 2023, and he has won 1 ATP Challenger doubles title.